aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/bzip2archive/_index.md

 Read from the stream to get original content of file.
 See examples section.

 **Returns:**
-java.io.InputStream - The stream that represents the contents of the archive.
+java.io.InputStream - the stream that represents the contents of the archive
 ### save(OutputStream outputStream) {#save-java.io.OutputStream-}
 ```
 public final void save(OutputStream outputStream)